Nonye2K3/chia/INSTALL.md

 ```
 You will be prompted to reboot.
 Once that is complete, install Ubuntu 20.04 LTS from the Microsoft Store and run it and complete its initial install steps.
 You now have linux bash shell that can run linux native software on Windows.

-Then follow the steps below which are the same as the usual Ubuntu instructions above.
+Then follow the steps below which are the same as the usual Ubuntu instructions above but targeting Python 3.8.
 ```bash
 sudo apt-get update
 sudo apt-get upgrade